 Article 24: You have the right to the best health care possible, safe water to drink, nutritious food, a clean and safe environment, and information to help you stay well.
-Schools charters are reviewed with each cohort of children but this was delayed to the Spring term due to the pandemic.
-Children have looked at what is important to them and have displayed a heightened awareness of keeping themselves safe through washing their hands and to keep strong by eating healthy foods.
+Schools charters are reviewed with each cohort of children but this was delayed to the spring term due to COVID 19.
+Children have looked at what's important to them and have displayed a heightened awareness of keeping themselves safe through washing their hands and to keep strong by eating healthy foods.

-Children are becoming confident in knowing their rights are unconditional, inalienable, indivisible, universal and inherent.
+Children are becoming confident in knowing their rights are Unconditional, Inalienable, Indivisible, Universal and inherent.

-Children's voices are captured through the RRSA child questionnaire.
+Children's voices captured through the RRSA child questionnaire.

-'When I'm tired I have the right to a rest.
-My brother is eleven and he has rights'.
+'When I'm tired I have the right to a rest' 'My brother is eleven and he has rights'

-'When you are poorly you got the right to go to the doctor'.
+'when you are poorly you got the right to go to the doctor'

-'We have rights to a name.
-My brother Eyob has rights'.
+'We have rights to a name' 'My brother Eyob has rights'

-'Teachers and mummy help me have my rights'.
+'Teachers and mummy help me have my rights'